-- Become familiar with Texas Pathways' purpose, institute model, and agendas. - Participate in pathways coach conference calls and/or webinars when scheduled. - Remotely coordinate with designated contact persons at assigned colleges to ensure institutional teams are prepared to participate in the forthcoming pathways institute. - Answer questions and provide support as institutional team members complete advance work. - Review institutions' readiness assessment and advance work. - Conduct conference calls with pathways leads prior to pathways institutes to discuss advance work, review institute objectives and agenda, and identify and address concerns and questions. - Attend each of the two-and-a-half-day institutes, which are core to Texas Pathways. - Attend a pre-institute pathways coaches and Texas Success Center staff meeting beginning early morning of the first day of each institute, which will in each case require travel on the day before the institute begins.
-Thus, the time commitment for both institutes, including travel, is 4 days x 2 institutes = 8 days per academic year, plus time to review advance work and post-institute work and to participate in conference calls with the institutions assigned. - Meet and work with assigned institutions during each team strategy session at the institutes. - Facilitate dialogue, ensuring that all voices are heard, that teams stay on track, that they engage in thoughtful and courageous conversations, and that they progressively complete the short-term action plan that is a major product of the institute experience. - Provide expert guidance and assistance as assigned teams review pertinent data and delve into issues associated with design and implementation of guided pathways for students. - If requested, deliver or moderate breakout session(s) and/or contribute to another type of session as part of the institute agenda. - Participate in a one-hour debriefing session immediately following adjournment of the institute and complete written evaluations of each institute. - Remotely coordinate with designated contact persons at assigned colleges to ensure institutional teams have accomplished objectives from the pathways institute. - Answer questions and provide support as college team members complete post-institute work. - Review institutions' post-institute work. - Provide feedback on post-institute work and, as necessary, conduct conference calls with pathways leads to discuss post-institute work and identify and address concerns and questions. - As scheduling allows, conduct site visits with colleges to extend institute and remote coaching.
+- Become familiar with Texas Pathways' purpose, institute model, and agendas. - Participate in pathways coach conference calls and/or webinars when scheduled. - Remotely coordinate with designated contact persons at assigned colleges to ensure institutional teams are prepared to participate in the forthcoming Pathways Institute. - Answer questions and provide support as institutional team members complete advance work. - Review institutions' readiness assessment and advance work. - Conduct conference calls with pathways leads prior to Pathways Institutes to discuss advance work, review institute objectives and agenda, and identify and address concerns and questions. - Attend each of the two-and-a-half-day institutes, which are core to Texas Pathways. - Attend a pre-institute pathways coaches and Texas Success Center staff meeting beginning early morning of the first day of each institute, which will in each case require travel on the day before the institute begins.
+Thus, the time commitment for both institutes, including travel, is 4 days x 2 institutes = 8 days over the period 2018-2019, plus time to review advance work and post-institute work and to participate in conference calls with the institutions assigned. - Meet and work with assigned institutions during each team strategy session at the institutes. - Facilitate dialogue, ensuring that all voices are heard, that teams stay on track, that they engage in thoughtful and courageous conversations, and that they progressively complete the short-term action plan that is a major product of the institute experience. - Provide expert guidance and assistance as assigned teams review pertinent data and delve into issues associated with design and implementation of guided pathways for students. - If requested, deliver or moderate breakout session(s) and/or contribute to another type of session as part of the institute agenda. - Participate in a one-hour debriefing session immediately following adjournment of the institute and complete written evaluations of each institute. - Remotely coordinate with designated contact persons at assigned colleges to ensure institutional teams have accomplished objectives from the Pathways Institute. - Answer questions and provide support as college team members complete post-institute work. - Review institutions' post-institute work. - Provide feedback on post-institute work and, as necessary, conduct conference calls with Pathways leads to discuss post-institute work and identify and address concerns and questions.